jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 dataset balanced.
-Further mandatory disclosure regulation trends in the world will help us all understand the causal landscape better.14Before anyone gets excited by more groundbreaking changes in the Actor section, Figure 12 is pleased to inform you that the Actor motive ranking
+Further mandatory disclosure regulation trends in the world will help us all understand the causal landscape better.14
+Before anyone gets excited by more groundbreaking changes in the Actor section, Figure 12 is pleased to inform you that the Actor motive ranking